linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 21 Subnational Municipal Government Debt Markets.md

 Even though a moral obligation is a form of credit enhancement provided by a state, it is not a legally enforceable or legally binding obligation of the state.
 Some entities issue debt that carries some form of public credit enhancement that is legally enforceable.
 This type of credit enhancement occurs when the state or a federal agency guarantees or takes on an obligation to automatically withhold and deploy state aid to pay any defaulted debt service by the issuing entity.
 Typically, the latter form of public credit enhancement is used for debt obligations of a state's school systems.

-Revenue bonds The second basic type of security structure is found in a revenue bond.
+Revenue bonds: The second basic type of security structure is found in a revenue bond.
 Such bonds are issued for either project or enterprise financing where the bond issuers pledge to the bondholders the revenues generated by the operating projects financed.
 A feasibility study is performed before the endeavor is undertaken to determine whether it will be self-supporting.

 Examples of revenue bonds include airport revenue bonds, college and university revenue bonds, hospital revenue bonds, single-family mortgage revenue bonds, multifamily revenue bonds, public power revenue bonds, resource recovery revenue bonds, seaport revenue bonds, sports complex and convention center revenue bonds, student loan revenue bonds, toll road and gas tax revenue bonds, and water revenue bonds.

-Hybrid and special bond structures Some municipal securities create special security structures that share characteristics of tax-backed debt and revenue bonds.
+Hybrid and special bond structures: Some municipal securities create special security structures that share characteristics of tax-backed debt and revenue bonds.
 They include insured bonds, prerefunded bonds, and structured/asset-based bonds.

 Insured bonds, in addition to being secured by the issuer's revenue, are also backed by insurance policies written by commercial insurance companies.
 Insurance on a municipal bond is an agreement by an insurance company, referred to as a "monoline insurer," to pay the bondholder any bond principal or coupon interest due on a stated maturity date that is not paid by the bond issuer.
 Once issued, this municipal bond insurance usually extends for the term of the bond issue, and it cannot be canceled by the insurance company.
 Municipal bond insurance is just one form of credit enhancement used by municipal bond issuers, although the most commonly used form.